nazmunsakib/nivo-ajax-search-for-woocommerce/readme.txt

 <?php echo do_shortcode('[nivo_search]'); ?>
 ```

 == Frequently Asked Questions ==

-= What is AJAX Search for WooCommerce? =
+= What is WooCommerce Ajax Product Search? =

-AJAX Search for WooCommerce is a live product search plugin that replaces the default WooCommerce search with an advanced AJAX-powered search system.
+NivoSearch – WooCommerce Ajax Product Search is a live product search plugin that replaces the default WooCommerce search with an advanced AJAX-powered search system.
 It provides instant search results as customers type, improving the shopping experience and helping customers find products faster.

-= How does AJAX search improve WooCommerce? =
+= How does AJAX Product search improve WooCommerce? =

-AJAX search enhances WooCommerce by providing:
+AJAX Product search enhances WooCommerce by providing:
 * Instant search results without page reloads
 * Better user experience with live search
 * Faster product discovery